-- 8.23 Where a defendant enters a plea of not guilty, the matter will be fixed for hearing and a readiness mention shall be allocated at least 14 days prior to the allocated hearing date. - 8.24 Subject to this clause, a Notice of Readiness is to be filed with the Court and served no later than 48 hours before the matter is listed for readiness mention. - (a) A Notice of Readiness must be filed and served by the prosecution in all cases (Annexure 1) - (b) A Notice of Readiness is only required to be filed and served by the defendant if legally represented (Annexure 2) - 8.25 The Court may: - (a) Enquire from the prosecution whether they have recent instructions from the complainant - (b) list the matter for further case management if considered appropriate to do so; or - (c) dispense with the need for a readiness mention if considered appropriate to do so. - 8.26 Pursuant to s 289U of the Criminal Procedure Act 1986, the following parts of criminal proceedings must be held in camera: - (a) Evidence given by a complainant, whether evidence in chief or cross examination, and - (b) Parts in which a recording of evidence of the complainant is heard by the court. - 8.27 Pursuant to s 289V of the Criminal Procedure Act 1986, a complainant may give evidence in criminal proceedings: - (a) via audio-visual link, including through the use of the court's remote witness room; or - (b) by use of arrangements made to restrict contact with the accused, such as through the use of screens or planned seating arrangements; or - (c) in person, without the use of alternative arrangements.
+- 8.23 Where a defendant enters a plea of not guilty, the matter will be fixed for hearing. - 8.24 A readiness mention may be allocated at least 14 days prior to the allocated hearing date.
+Where a readiness mention date is allocated, each party is to prepare a Notice of Readiness (Annexure 1 to be completed by the Prosecution; and Annexure 2 to be completed by the Defence, if legally represented).
+The Notices of Readiness are to be provided to the Court and the other party at the readiness mention. - 8.25 The Court may: - (a) Enquire from the prosecution whether they have recent instructions from the complainant - (b) list the matter for further case management if considered appropriate to do so; or - (c) dispense with the need for a readiness mention if considered appropriate to do so. - 8.26 Pursuant to s 289U of the Criminal Procedure Act 1986, the following parts of criminal proceedings must be held in camera: - (a) Evidence given by a complainant, whether evidence in chief or cross examination, and - (b) Parts in which a recording of evidence of the complainant is heard by the court. - 8.27 Pursuant to s 289V of the Criminal Procedure Act 1986, a complainant may give evidence in criminal proceedings: - (a) via audio-visual link, including through the use of the court's remote witness room; or - (b) by use of arrangements made to restrict contact with the accused, such as through the use of screens or planned seating arrangements; or - (c) in person, without the use of alternative arrangements.